Why We Love It

 A patient care coordinator typically works at a physician’s office, nursing or medical clinic or a hospital.
 Due to the nature of the work, one might have to travel occasionally for meetings or workshops.
 Since healthcare facilities are usually open 24×7, coordinators work full-time but take shifts during the day or night.
 You may have to work long hours over weekends and holidays should there be a need.

 While there is no clear data on the job growth of a patient care coordinator, relevant professions such as nursing are expected to grow at a promising rate, by 19% until 2022.
 An aging population and an increasing range of serious diseases affecting individuals, means that healthcare professionals will continue to find a range of opportunities for skill development.

 You might find yourself working at a hospital, physician’s office, dental care office, medical clinic or other care facilities as a patient care coordinator.
 Employers generally favour candidates that can demonstrate at least two years’ prior experience working in a related industry and some knowledge of patient care management, customer relations, medical billing systems and general medical terminology.

-Can I Become a Patient Coordinator?
+How To Become a Patient Coordinator

 Patient Coordinator Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.